What computer should I buy?

 Having a rock-solid audio system is made easy with the growth of processing power commercially available in the market today.
 But there are always some factors to take into consideration.
 While we cannot recommend any specific brands or models, here are some guidelines to keep in mind when purchasing a new computer for audio production.

-The first step is to take a look at our minimum system requirements to get an idea of what spec is needed to run Live.
+The first step is to take a look at our minimum system requirements for Live to get an idea of what spec is needed to run Live.
+Bear in mind that while these are the absolute minimum requirements need to run Live, in practice you'll need higher spec in order to work most efficiently.

 It is wholly arbitrary which platform you use and we recommend to use whatever feels the most comfortable, within your budget.